 Duck Egg Blue Watering Can, £19.99, Amazon

-4. Clean your patio
+4. Clean your patio in one hour

 Decluttering your patio or rearranging your seating area will refresh your entire outdoor space!
 Callum recommends moving all your pots and furniture to one side and brush away debris with a thin bristle brush.